emacs-vs/cognitive-complexity/README.md

 > evaluate code in order to remedy Cyclomatic Complexity’s shortcomings and
 > produce a measurement that more accurately reflects the relative difficulty of
 > understanding, and therefore of maintaining methods, classes, and applications.

+Please note that this documentation is not up-to-date (it is basically the same as `codemetrics`'), I will try to enrich it with `cognitive-complexity` specifc information later!

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**